GeorgeZudikhin/GeorgeZudikhin/README.md

 ## 🚀 My Manifesto

 🎓 <b>Tech Savage</b> sculpted by BSc in CS at FH Technikum Wien & refined by Stanford's Summer Quarter
-🌐 <b>Polyglot Programmer:</b> Proficient German & English, with Ukrainian & Russian etched into my source code
+🌐 <b>Polyglot Programmer:</b> Proficient German & English, with Ukrainian & Russian built into my source code
 👨‍💻 <b>Mentor in the Trenches:</b> Leading aspiring tech minds as a Programming and Mathematics Tutor
-🌟 <b>My Ethos:</b> Unyielding in pursuit, relentless in innovation, united in collaboration
+🌟 <b>My Ethos:</b> Unstoppable in pursuit, relentless in innovation, united in collaboration

 ## </> Arsenal of code